alanwsmith/bitty/content/v6.0.0/_docs/_todo.md

 ### Documentation To Add

-- TODO: Cover `event.target` and `event.sender`
-based on which element has the `data-send` attribute with it. (i.e. `event.target` and `event.sender` are the same element if the `event.target` has the `data-send` attribute.
-If it doesn't, and an ancestor element with `data-send` is used, that ancestor becomes `event.sender`

-- TODO: Create a section for properties/methods that are added to the elements that are passed to the signal functions:

-    - el.isSender

-    - el.isTarget

-    - el.bittyParent

-    - el.bittyParentId

-    - el.bittyId

-    - el.getString(KEY) -
-    goes up the DOM looking for `data-key`
-    Note that if you don't want to traverse up you can always do
-    `el.dataset.KEY` directly

-    - el.getInt(KEY) -
-    goes up the DOM looking for `data-key`
-    Note that if you don't want to traverse up you can always do
-    `el.dataset.KEY` directly

-    - el.getFloat(KEY) -
-    goes up the DOM looking for `data-key`
-    Note that if you don't want to traverse up you can always do
-    `el.dataset.KEY` directly

 - `this.api.localTrigger()` only runs
 function inside the same bitty element
 (i.e. no functions are called in ancestor